ottoperakyla/Reddit-Watcher/README.md

 tofix:
 -----
-- removed reddits from "remove all reddits" sometimes come back on window load
+- removed reddits from "remove all reddits" sometimes comes back on window load